Jacqui87/person-management-extension/README.md

 - Integrated react-i18next for translation handling.
 - All major UI labels, validation messages, and instructional content now available in both English and Welsh.
+- Users can choose their preferred language via the UI.
 - Translation keys grouped by domain (common, person_editor, search_bar, etc.) for clarity and scalability.

 ---